stouch/docs/getting-started/supporting-directus.md

 ### Merch

 Our merchandise is a great way to support Directus – you get a shirt and we get some financial support and free advertising.
 We don't have an online store, but if you make a financial donation using the above methods we'd be happy to send you stuff.
 Just be sure to message us with sizing/shipping details.
-T-Shirts require a minimum donation of $20 and our sweatshirts are currently sold out.
+T-Shirts and bags require a minimum donation of $25 to cover shipping within the US, or $50 if shipping internationally.
+Sweatshirts and other premium merch is reserved for partners, sponsors, and our Core team of contributors.

 ### Commissions